AriFordsham/GHCWiki/faq.md

-The `-threaded` flag (given when linking; see the [manual](http://www.haskell.org/ghc/docs/latest/html/users_guide/flag-reference.html)) allows other Haskell threads to run concurrently with an FFI call, including an FFI call that blocks (waiting on a socket, for example).
+The `-threaded` flag (given when linking; see the [manual](http://www.haskell.org/ghc/docs/latest/html/users_guide/flag-reference.html)) allows other Haskell threads to run concurrently with a thread making an FFI call.
 This nice behaviour does not happen for foreign calls marked as `unsafe` (see the [ FFI Addendum](http://www.cse.unsw.edu.au/~chak/haskell/ffi/)).

-In GHC the `threadsafe` modifier on a foreign call means the same as `safe`.
-(The former is deprecated.)
+There used to be another modifier, `threadsafe`, which is now deprecated.
+Use `safe` instead.

 ## Do I have to recompile all my code if I upgrade GHC?